The Lake Laurentian Environmental Program offers a variety of fall themed programs for elementary and secondary students:

 JK/SK – Kinder Discover

-Discover wonders of nature through a hike and scavenger hunt.
-Find out about local animals, hear Samuel the Turtle's important message, and play some active, hands-on games.
+Discover fall wonders through a hike and scavenger hunt.
+Find out about local animals, hear Samuel the Turtle’s important message, and play some active, hands-on games.

 Grade 1 – Needs of Living Things